jackson0143/jackson0143/README.md

 <br></br>

-My main languages that I am familiar with are: Python, JavaScript (TypeScript), Java, MATLAB, HTML/CSS.
+My main languages that I am familiar with are: Python, JavaScript/React (MERN Stack), Java, MATLAB.

+Currently enjoying building trading bots and understanding various algorithms and techniques, which includes a bit of Machine Learning and models.
+<br></br>
 Besides that, some hobbies I love doing are reading, cooking (I love baking), and always finding new places to eat :)